 6. Blackpool Pleasure Beach

 Inspired by New York’s Coney Island, the Pleasure Beach at Blackpool was founded in 1905, receiving over three million visitors in its first year.
 Initially a rather ramshackle affair aesthetically, efforts were made to consolidate the design and create uniformity in the 1930s.
 The architect Joseph Emberton was hired in 1933 and worked throughout the decade on a series of modernist buildings, for the site.

 - 7 International Architects who Helped Shape England

-- On the Beach: A Brief History of the Staycation
+- How English Beach Holidays Have Changed Over Time: A Brief History of the Staycation

 - London Midland and Scottish Railway Collection